-The number of activity patterns K, the sets $\mathcal{X}$ and $\mathcal{Y}$ , and the function $\mathcal{L}$ are predetermined for both PAM and GPAM.
-The parameters we need to learn are: the observation matrix B and set of distributions $\Theta$ for PAM, and the transition matrix A, observation matrix B, and initial distribution $\pi$ for GPAM.
+The number of activity patterns K, the sets \mathcal{X} and \mathcal{Y} , and the function \mathcal{L} are pre-determined for both PAM and GPAM.
+The parameters we need to learn are: the observation matrix B and set of distributions Θ for PAM, and the transition matrix A, observation matrix B, and initial distribution π for GPAM.
 We infer values for these parameters from the data set consisting of the population of user traces using statistical methods for maximum likelihoods, as follows.

-Given a set $\mathcal{P}$ of user traces, we compute $n \times n$ transition-occurrence matrices for each trace $\alpha$ such that matrix position (i, j) is the number of times the subsequence $\alpha_i \alpha_j$ (i.e. two adjacent event labels) occurs in $\alpha$ .
+Given a set \mathcal{P} of user traces, we compute $n \times n$ transition-occurrence matrices for each trace α such that matrix position (i, j) is the number of times the subsequence $\alpha_i \alpha_j$ (i.e. two adjacent event labels) occurs in α .
 This is simple to compute and is done once for each data set.
 This is the input data for parameter inference algorithm.

 For PAM we employ the local non-linear optimisation Expectation-Maximisation (EM) algorithm [20] for finding maximum likelihood parameters of observing each trace, restarting the algorithm whenever the log-likelihood has multiple-local maxima.
 EM converges provably to a local optimum of the criterion, in this case the likelihood function.
+For GPAM (AR-HMM) we employ the Baum-Welch algorithm [21], which uses also the EM algorithm.
+We use EM, as opposed to say Markov chains Monte Carlo methods, because it is fast and computationally efficient for our kind of data.